-2 Why do we need to act now?
+Why do we need to act now?

-The timescales may seem far off and with the high costs involved, quantum computers are unlikely to be common place, so at one level there seems little need for urgency.
-Certainly, for many consumer type devices such as smart-phones, tablets and bank cards, the expected useful lifetime is well within the timescales being discussed, so at the first look there is little urgency here as current products will be obsolete before any meaningful quantum computers appear.
+The timescales may seem far off and with the high costs involved, quantum computers are unlikely to be commonplace, so at one level there seems little need for urgency.
+Certainly, for many consumer type devices such as smartphones, tablets and bank cards, the expected useful lifetime is well within the timescales being discussed, so at a first glance there is little urgency here as current products will be obsolete before any meaningful quantum computers appear.

-However, one should know that all data which has been encrypted using today's encryption schemes, may be stored and decrypted later.
-Subsequently, this means that even some of today's data may be at risk tomorrow.
+It should be noted, however, that all data that has been encrypted using today's encryption schemes may be stored and decrypted at a future point in time.
+This means that even some of today's data may be at risk tomorrow.
 Furthermore, large capital installations such as those associated with national infrastructure (power stations, air traffic control, large factories) would be expected to still be operational after quantum computers are able to be deployed.